Saxl Conjecture for triple hooks: Introduction

 In representation theory and related fields, the Kronecker coefficients play a crucial role.
 For partitions $\lambda$, $\mu\vdash n$, let $[\lambda]$ and $[\mu]$ be two irreducible representations of $S_n$.
 The tensor product $[\lambda]\otimes[\mu]$ is an $S_n$-representation via the diagonal embedding $\pi\mapsto (\pi,\pi)$, $\pi\in S_n$.
 This $S_n$-representation decomposes as follows

 where $g(\lambda,\mu,\nu)$ are called \emph{Kronecker coefficients}.
 In spite of their importance, little is known about the Kronecker coefficients, leaving some fundamental questions unanswered.
 For example, no combinatorial description akin to the Littlewood-Richardson rule is known for the Kronecker coefficients.
-Another important question is to decide their positivity, such as the Saxl Conjecture.
+Another important question is to determine whether they are positive or not, such as the Saxl Conjecture.

 In 2012, J. Saxl conjectured that all irreducible representations of the symmetric group occur in the decomposition of the tensor square of the irreducible representation corresponding to the staircase partition \cite{PPV}.
 Let $\rho_m$ denote the staircase partition.
 So the Saxl Conjecture claims that $g(\rho_m,\rho_m,\lambda)>0$ for each $\lambda\vdash m(m+1)/2$.
-Many progresses have been made on this conjecture, see for example \cite{Bessenrodt17,Bessenrodt19,Ikenm,Luo,PPV,PP-1}.
+Many progresses have been made on this conjecture, see for example \cite{Bessenrodt17,Bessenrodt19,Ikenm,Luo,PPV,PP-1,Sellke}.

 For $\lambda\vdash m(m+1)/2$, we say that $\lambda$ satisfies Saxl Conjecture if $g(\rho_m,\rho_m,\lambda)>0$.
 In \cite[Thm.
 2.1]{Ikenm}, Ikenmeyer showed that if a partition $\nu\vdash m(m+1)/2$ is comparable in the dominance order to the staircase partition $\rho_m$, then $\nu$ satisfies Saxl Conjecture.
 From his result, we would like to know the proportion of these partitions in the total partitions of $m(m+1)/2$.
 In Section \ref{se:domi}, by the result of \cite{BP18}, we show that the proportion tends to zero as $m\to \infty$ (see Corollary \ref{cor:clpn}).
 Thus the probability that a partition is comparable to the staircase partition tends to zero as $m\to \infty$.